 Below, discover the six major different font groups, their psychological associations, and examples of how the psychology of fonts is used in brand design.

 Psychological Associations of Serif Fonts: Stability, Tradition, Intellect, and Formality

-Because of this heritage, serifs instantly evoke a sense of establishment and tradition, an association that is carried through into the branding of many banks, law firms, and newspapers.
-It's a favorite font style in publishing, with most books still set in serif type, helping to communicate a mood of intellect and authority to readers.
+Because of this heritage, these formal fonts instantly evoke a sense of establishment and tradition, an association that is carried through into the branding of many banks, law firms, and newspapers.
+It's a favourite font style in publishing, with most books still set in serif type, helping to communicate a mood of intellect and authority to readers.

 The psychology of fonts in a serif style stems from their history.
 Because we are used to seeing serif fonts as symbols of heritage (on historical artefacts and prints), intellect (in books and academic papers), and formality (on fancy invitations and high-end restaurant menus), we perceive serif fonts as trustworthy and dependable.
 In other words, we know where they’ve been and that they are often the defining, powerful font style of long-established and respected institutions, such as universities and banks.